ClementiGroup/LSDMap-DM-d-MD/README.md

 within the specified folder.

 Diffusion-Map Sampling
 ======================

 DMap Sampling (Diffusion Map Sampling) is our most recent adaptive sampling algorithm.
 It combines LSDMap and techniques from Umbrella Sampling, metadynamics to offer the best way of exploring configuration spaces of macromolecular systems and estimating their free energy landscapes.

-Besides LSDMap, DMap Sampling requires RADICAL-Pilot, a pilot-job system.
-Using RADICAL-Pilot implies that the user prepares the necessary input files on their local workstation, and launches the job from there, but the calculations are then performed on the execution host, which is typically an HPC resource.
-To install RADICAL-Pilot, see the paragraph Installation below.

 DMap Sampling consists in conducting biased Molecular Dynamics simulations (MD) where the biased potential is a local estimate of the free energy of the